7 Awesome Father’s Day Gifts Kids and Moms Can Make

 You have probably heard about companies that make jewelry and key rings from children’s drawing.
 These are very meaningful and unique keepsake gifts that every parent would love.
 However, these can cost between $90 and $140, depending on the complexity of the kid’s drawing.
 Since not everyone can afford to spend $90 on a key ring, we can suggest making something similar yourself, using polymer clay.

 What you can do is scan a simple drawing, transfer the image onto the clay, cut out the shape, bake it and then spray paint it with silver paint.
 There is a nice tutorial on how to transfer images on clay and cut out shapes at And Then We Saved.
 If you are new to working with polymer clay, you can make a simple rectangular key ring and transfer your child’s artwork on it following the instructions in the video on the right.

-Instead of the traditional Father’s Day card, kids can give their dads flip books.
+Instead of the traditional Father’s Day card, kids can give their dads flip-books.
 Remember those?
 The small books that give the illusion of animation when the pages are flipped quickly?
-If the kids are old enough they can created hand-drawn books, the old-fashioned way—with a pad of paper and a pen.
-The other option is to make a photo flip book.
+If the kids are old enough, they can create hand-drawn books, the old-fashioned way—with a pad of paper and a pen.
+The other option is to make a photo flip-book.
 There is an awesome idea for a Kiss Book at Inner Child Fun that looks like a lot of fun and dads will sure love it.

 © 2013 iZeko